AlexandrSokolov/os_linux/docs/hardware/wifi.md

 ### Disable Active-State Power Management (ASPM)

 Note: do not do that!
 It affects all hardware.
+Your dock station might start working incorrectly.

 ```bash
 sudo subl /etc/default/grub